jgillula/paperless-ngx-postprocessor/README.md

 where
 * `MATCH_TEMPLATE` is a Jinja template.
 If it evaluates to True, the ruleset will match and postprocessing will continue.
 * `metadata_regex` is optional.
 If specified,`REGEX` is a Python regular expression.
 Any named groups in `REGEX` will be saved and their values can be used in the postprocessing rules in this ruleset.
+* `metadata_postprocessing` is optional.
+If not specified, then paperless-ngx-postprocessor will update the document's metadata based only on the fields extract from the regular expression.
 * `METADATA_FIELDNAME_X` is the name of a metadata field to update, and `METADATA_TEMPLATE_X` is a Jinja template that will be evaluated using the metadata so far.
 You can have as many metadata fields as you like.

 ### Available metadata:

-The metadata available for matching and postprocessing mostly matches the metadata available in paperless-ngx for filename handling](https://paperless-ngx.readthedocs.io/en/latest/advanced_usage.html#file-name-handling).
+The metadata available for matching and postprocessing mostly matches [the metadata available in paperless-ngx for filename handling](https://paperless-ngx.readthedocs.io/en/latest/advanced_usage.html#file-name-handling).

-The following fields are read-only--i.e. they keep the same value through postprocessing as they had before postprocessing started.
+The following fields are read-only.
+They keep the same value through postprocessing as they had before postprocessing started.
 (If you try to overwrite them with new values, those values will be ignored.)
 * `correspondent`: The name of the correspondent, or `None`.
 * `document_type`: The name of the document type, or `None`.
 * `tag_list`: A list object containing the names of all tags assigned to the document.